Bogaerts, Santana homer, Red Sox top Phils for 4th in row

 Barnes then struck out Hoskins on four knuckle-curves, the last in the dirt, for his 11th save in 12 chances.

+“Watching him grow and develop even from ’18 when I got first got here has been incredible,” Eovaldi said.
+“His mechanics are a lot cleaner and he’s going right after batters.
+It’s an uncomfortable at-bat for hitters going up against him.”

-Harper struck out three times in an 0-for-5 night and is in a 2 for 25 slide with 13 strikeouts.
+Harper struck out three times in an 0-for-5 night and is in a 2-for-25 slide with 13 strikeouts.
 Bothered by a shoulder injury that forced him from a game against Toronto last week, he is hitless in his last 16 at-bats.

+“I’ll go in and think about it before making a decision on tomorrow’s lineup,” Girardi said.

 Boston took a 2-0 lead in the third off Spencer Howard (0-1), who made his first start this season after three relief appearances.

-Eovaldi and walked Kiké Hernández, and Rafael Devers followed with a double for the only hit Spencer allowed in three innings.
-Bogaerts added a sacrifice fly,
+Eovaldi and walked Kiké Hernández, and Rafael Devers followed with a double for the only hit Howard allowed in three innings.
+Bogaerts added a sacrifice fly.

+“I kind of didn’t give myself enough time to regroup after running to first (in the second inning),” Howard said.
+“I had more and more trust in my stuff and got aggressive.
+It wasn’t a total loss today and there were a few positives.”

 Odubel Herrera cut the gap to 2-1 with a sacrifice fly in the fourth, and Bogaerts and Santana homered in a three-pitch span from Sam Coonrod starting the sixth.
 Bogaert has 10 homers this season, and Santana hit his second in as many nights since his contract was selected Friday from Triple-A Worcester.

 Hoskins hit a solo homer inside the left-field foul pole in the bottom half, reaching 100 home runs in 450 games.
-He is the third-fastest among Phillies behind Ryan Howard (325) and Chuck Klein (390).
+He is the third-fastest among Phillies to start their career behind Ryan Howard (325) and Chuck Klein (390).

 Santana was hit by a Howard pitch in the second inning, Segura was hit by Phillips Valdez in the seventh and Hoskins was plunked in the ribs by Darwinzon Hernández with the bases loaded later in the seventh.